romkatv/powerlevel10k/README.md

 `PURE_CMD_MAX_EXEC_TIME=3`, etc. All relevant parameters are in `~/.p10k.zsh`.
 This file has plenty of comments to help you navigate through it.

+*FAQ:* [What is the best prompt style in the configuration wizard?](
+  #what-is-the-best-prompt-style-in-the-configuration-wizard)

 ### <a name='what-is-instant-prompt'></a>Instant prompt

 If your `~/.zshrc` loads many plugins, or perhaps just a few slow ones